 Our executive officers, including our named executive officers, are expected to own shares of our common stock equal in value to a multiple of the executive's salary or a specified number of shares, whichever is less.
-The Chief Executive Officer is expected to hold the lesser of 100% of his/her annual base salary or 100,000 shares.
-Each other executive officer of the Company is expected to hold the lesser of 50% of his/her annual base salary or 50,000 shares.
+The Chief Executive Officer is expected to hold the lesser of 100% of his annual base salary or 100,000 shares.
+Each other executive officer of the company is expected to hold the lesser of 50% of his/her annual base salary or 50,000 shares.
+Executive officers have five years from the date on which they were appointed as an executive officer or the adoption of the guidelines (whichever is later) to achieve this ownership level.